The Expiration Streaming Model: Diameter, $k$-Center, Counting, Sampling, and Friends: Technical Overview

-We focus on the decision version of the problem, where the goal is to decide whether the value of $k$-center is roughly $\gamma$.
-We can then instantiate the decision algorithm for $\calO((\log \Delta)/\eps)$ values of $\gamma$ to obtain our approximation.
+We focus on the decision version of $k$-center, where the goal is to decide whether the value of an optimal solution is roughly $\gamma$.
+We can then instantiate the decision algorithm for $\calO((\log \Delta)/\eps)$ different guesses of $\gamma$ to obtain our approximation.

-Similar to the case of diameter, one can verify that the algorithm of~\cite{Cohen-AddadSS16} for the sliding window model in fact works for the \emph{consistent} expiration model, and thus it provides an $\calO(1)$-approximation of~$k$-center on the set of all long items.
-Once again, if a point $q$ that is dominated by $p$ is also geometrically {\em close} to $p$, then there is no need to keep the point $q$, since any center that is close to~$p$ is also not far away from~$q$.
-So one can potentially proceed by dividing the stream into substreams~$D_1,D_2,\dots$ such that for each substream~$D_i$, the expirations are consistent and therefore an instance of the algorithm of~\cite{Cohen-AddadSS16} can be run on it.
-More precisely, one can define~$D_1$ as the substream containing all long points~$p$, as well as each point~$q$ that is geometrically close to a long point~$p$ that dominates it.
-For a point $q$ that is not geometrically close to any long point $p$ that dominates it, one then feeds it to the second substream~$D_2$.
-All points passed on to~$D_2$ are then processed in the same manner as for~$D_1$, and the residual points not handled by $D_2$ are passed on again to the next layer.
+As with the diameter, one can verify that the sliding-window algorithm of~\cite{Cohen-AddadSS16} in fact works for the consistent expiration model, and thus it provides an $\calO(1)$-approximation of~$k$-center on the set of all long items.
+Once again, if a point $q$ that is dominated by $p$ is also geometrically {\em close} to $p$, then there is no need to keep the point~$q$, since any center that is close to~$p$ is also not far away from~$q$.
+Thus, our strategy is to divide the stream into~$k$ substreams~$D_1,\dots,D_k$ such that for each substream~$D_i$, the expirations are consistent and therefore a modified instance of the algorithm of~\cite{Cohen-AddadSS16} can be run on it.
+The challenge lies in ensuring that~$k$ substreams are sufficient.
+To illustrate the argument, we first consider a simplified scenario in which each substream is allowed to use an unlimited amount of space.
+Then, we explain how the algorithm can be modified to achieve the desired space bound.